-Drawing I (Prometheia), 2018, single-channel video installation.
+Drawing I, 2016, single-channel video installation.

 In a darkened gallery space, the low rumblings of an underwater current continually rise and fall in a

 one-minute loop.
-On the floor, in the center of the gallery, a video is projected downward onto the surface
+On the floor, in the center of the gallery, a video is projected downward onto the

-surface of the platform.
+on the surface of the platform.
 Bubbles form and begin to circle (...)

 Drawing I is an unsettling vision, it conjures up an allusion to hydromancy (the practice of

 reading signs in the linear patterns formed by moving bodies of water).
-Though, as a form of
+Though, as a form

-disparity, and looming ecological disaster.
+economic disparity, and looming ecological disaster.

 (...)
-The low rumblings of the underwater current continue to build as small clusters of bubbles spiral on
+The low rumblings of the underwater current continue to build as small clusters of bubbles spiral

+voided.
 Drawing I fades to a silent blackness, and begins anew (...)

-The formation of lines in Drawing I are the result of material forces that have been set in motion.
+The formation of lines in Drawing I are the result of material forces that have been set in

-noire?
+out of some bête noire?
 Could this spectacle be understood as a metaphor for a post human

 dissolution of the boundaries between man, nature, and technology?
 Or, as alluded to earlier,

 does Drawing I simply lend itself to a recollection of the affective complexities that arise when

 facing both the fear and the desire to know what is to come?